chudsaviet/ntpclock/README.md

 Software
 --------
-1. PlatformIO project.
+1. ESP-IDF (built on FreeRTOS).
-2. Arduino-on-ESP32 framework - includes custom FreeRTOS.
+2. Arduino as ESP-IDF component.